Files

 username admin Username for the admin account

-password required Password for the admin user
+user_password required Password for the admin user

 shell /bin/bash Default shell for the user